alvr/alpine-android/README.md

 | Android 11 (30)  | `android-30`, `android-30-jdk8`, `latest`, `latest-jdk8` | `android-30-jdk11`, `latest-jdk11` |
 | Android 12 (31)  | `android-31`, `android-31-jdk8`                          | `android-31-jdk11`                 |

-> :memo: The tags `latest` and `android-XX` will be using the JDK8 base image for one year after AGP 7.0.0 is released to avoid problems with currents CI/CD configurations.
-That date is yet TBD.
-After that date, if you want to continue to use JDK8, you must update your configuration with the corresponding tag.
+> :memo: The tags `latest` and `android-XX` will be using the JDK8 base image until July 28th, 2022.
+After that, those tags will be using JDK11.

 > :warning: Android 12 is in beta state.
 Android 12 will be using `latest` tag one month and a half after the stable release (TBD).